-- Moonshot #3: Establish Baltimore as a Top Five hub for the life sciences industry by increasing public investment in the life sciences space, scaling up resources to build wet lab space, and training a local workforce to help retain and grow these companies. - → Background: Despite Greater Baltimore's tremendous advantages in the life sciences, a dearth of wet lab space exists in Baltimore City.
+- → Background: Despite Greater Baltimore's tremendous advantages in the life sciences, a dearth of wet lab space exists in Baltimore City.
 Companies and ideas growing out of JHU, the University of Maryland and other research entities are frequently forced to leave Baltimore City to find suitable and available spaces or to undertake (often prohibitively) expensive construction to convert existing spaces into labs.
 Speculative development is rare, and often the companies demanding this space can be relatively new and "non-financeable" for developers to construct the space they seek.
-Shared lab space has proven successful in other markets, but can require large up-front subsidies.
-The UMD BioPark, for example, has not seen a new lab/research building in 12 years, despite a 90%+ occupancy-and a statewide growth in life science VC funding of 700% since 2016.
-Baltimore's built environment needs to be able to meet and accommodate the rapid growth of this industry through new facilities, shared lab space or other configurations.

-- Build on the strength of our research institutions to leverage new funding resources needed to de-risk traditional and shared wet lab construction costs for developers, and stimulate new development in East and West Baltimore neighborhoods proximate to these bio hubs. - Launch a Baltimore City- and Maryland-backed ~\$200M wet lab building funding tool sourced from SBCI, state bonds, a City GO bond or other sources that could help spur new development with reasonable expectations of repayment. - Create focused workforce development programs as part of these efforts, connecting city residents with 21st century job opportunities and ensuring companies can find the employees they need to grow in Baltimore. - → Who can carry this work forward?
-Local colleges and universities; City of Baltimore; UpSurge; local real estate developers with life science experience; State of Maryland; TEDCO; Baltimore Development Corporation; life sciences companies. - Moonshot #4: Reinvent the city's Central Business District (CBD) as a hub for homegrown technology companies. - → Background: Vacancy rates for office space in the CBD are at all-time highs, as shifts in workplace strategy and relocations to new submarkets in Harbor East and Harbor Point have accelerated.
+Shared lab space has proven successful in other markets, but can require large upfront subsidies.
+The UMB BioPark, for example, has a 90+% occupancy rate and has had to find creative ways to carve out space needed to accommodate robust growth.
+(As leases on university space expired, the BioPark quickly backfilled nearly 80,000 square feet with five new companies and the expansion of two existing tenants.)
+With a statewide growth in life science VC funding of 700% since 2016, Baltimore's built environment needs to be able to meet and accommodate the rapid growth of this industry through new facilities, shared lab space or other configurations. - → Recommendation: - Build on the strength of our research institutions to leverage new funding resources needed to de-risk traditional and shared wet lab construction costs for developers, and stimulate new development in East and West Baltimore neighborhoods proximate to these bio hubs. - Launch a Baltimore City- and Maryland-backed ~\$200M wet lab building funding tool sourced from SBCI, state bonds, a City GO bond or other sources that could help spur new development with reasonable expectations of repayment. - Create focused workforce development programs as part of these efforts, connecting city residents with 21st century job opportunities and ensuring companies can find the employees they need to grow in Baltimore. - → Who can carry this work forward?
+Local colleges and universities; City of Baltimore; UpSurge; local real estate developers with life science experience; State of Maryland; TEDCO; Baltimore Development Corporation; life sciences companies.

+Moonshot #4: Reinvent the city's Central Business District (CBD) as a hub for homegrown technology companies.

+- → Background: Vacancy rates for office space in the CBD are at all-time highs, as shifts in workplace strategy and relocations to new submarkets in Harbor East and Harbor Point have accelerated.
 With traditional office users continuing to downsize and many national credit firms seeking space in higher rent districts, new users are needed to backfill Baltimore's most visible and traditionally iconic business district.
 Baltimore City has an opportunity to leverage efforts, such as the Downtown Partnership of Baltimore's TechConnect Grant Program, to establish a vibrant hub in the CBD.
-With an abundance of available space, a centralized location, and the most transit connectivity of any neighborhood in Baltimore, the CBD offers a host of advantages for homegrown Equitech companies.

-- Encourage local Equitech companies to plant their flag in the CBD, supported by an augmented and well-funded TechConnect-type incentives program. - Help Downtown attract or create new accelerators and incubators to develop and nurture its - Modify existing tax credits to recognize cumulative job creation within the startup companies in an incubator, helping to offset the capital costs of building these expensive shared spaces. - Support structural adaptations to make the downtown a more inviting live-work environment, attracting residents, employees, and employers with amenities, access to appealing public spaces and pedestrian-friendly streets. - → Who can carry this work forward?
+With an abundance of available space, a centralized location, and the most transit connectivity of any neighborhood in Baltimore, the CBD offers a host of advantages for homegrown Equitech companies. - → Recommendation: - Encourage local Equitech companies to plant their flag in the CBD, supported by an augmented and well-funded TechConnect-type incentives program. - Help Downtown attract or create new accelerators and incubators to develop and nurture its future tenants. - Modify existing tax credits to recognize cumulative job creation within the startup companies in an incubator, helping to offset the capital costs of building these expensive shared spaces. - Support structural adaptations to make the downtown a more inviting live-work environment, attracting residents, employees, and employers with amenities, access to appealing public spaces and pedestrian-friendly streets. - → Who can carry this work forward?
 City of Baltimore; Downtown Partnership; Live Baltimore; UpSurge; local technology companies.